 Linda Young, Brighton Shares the Harvest

-Linda has been a member of the Chamber of Commerce for eight years, and has been an active member of the Chamber’s Nonprofit Council since it was formed, serving as the first Vice-Chair, then as the Chairperson for several years.
-She recently initiated a Nonprofit Council Food Drive as a team-building activity to benefit local students over the summer.
-She is also a Board member on The HeART of Brighton, and was an active member of Brighton’s Relay For Life fundraising for the American Cancer Society for several years, including chairing the logistics and public relations committees.
-She was on the City of Brighton’s Market Day planning committee, and is currently working with the City on a new initiative, Grow Healthy With Brighton, which puts a focus on the benefits of fresh, healthy food, and introduces the community to our local farmers who provide it.
+Linda has been a member of the Chamber of Commerce for nine years, and has been an active member of the Chamber’s Nonprofit Council since it was formed.
+She is also a Board member on The HeART of Brighton, has served on the City of Brighton’s Market Day planning committee, and was an active member of Brighton’s Relay For Life fundraising for the American Cancer Society for several years.

 Charmaine Weiss, Platte Valley Medical Center